Skip to content

 The Snake and the Mirror

-The story by is a humorous account of a young, self-absorbed doctor who encounters a frightening yet comical situation with a snake.
+by is a humorous account of a young, self-absorbed doctor who encounters a frightening yet comical situation with a snake.
 The doctor lives in a small, sparse rented room with minimal possessions.
 One night, as he admires himself in the mirror and fantasizes about his looks, marriage, and future, he hears a familiar sound, which he dismisses as rats.
 But suddenly, a snake drops onto his shoulder and coils around his arm, leaving him petrified.

 In his terror, the doctor freezes, fearing any movement might provoke the snake to bite.
 At this moment, his vanity vanishes, and he realizes how foolish and helpless he is.
 Miraculously, the snake becomes distracted by its own reflection in the mirror and uncoils from his arm.
 The doctor seizes the chance to escape, dashing out of the room to safety.
 The next day, he returns to find most of his belongings stolen, save for his dirty vest, which the thief humorously left behind.